KaanYurtsever/N11_JMeter_Test_Case/README.md

 # N11 JMeter Test Case
 This project was created by using Jmeter to measure the performance of the n11 page under load.
+In this project, 15 products are added to the basket, but only products under 100 TL should be added.
 Some steps in the project are as follows:

 - Using assortions between steps,
 - Failure to continue next step after Assertion error,
 - Using different timeouts for different pages in the test.